TwitterArchives/Gi/data/readme.md

-## Files with zero individual tweet archives in Wayback were removed from set to declutter search results.
+## Files with 0 individual tweet archives at archive.org were removed from set.